Best Museums in London

 Things to do in South Kensington

-“There is no other city in the world where you will find such first class museums all within walking distance of each other.
+“There is no other city in the world where you will find such first-class museums all within walking distance of each other.
 “The Great Exhibition in Hyde Park in 1851 created the foundations for these grand institutions dedicated to the arts and sciences.
 It was this investment in the area that set in motion a building spurt with large terraced houses which gives the district its current appearance as a high-class residential area; streets like the Boltons are among west London’s smartest addresses.
 Catering for this type of resident are the designer shops around Brompton Cross.
-There’s also a distinct European flavour to modern day South Ken with a French emphasis making it all the more chic.” quoted from London Town.
+There’s also a distinctly European flavour to modern-day South Ken with a French emphasis making it all the more chic.” quoted from London Town.

-Winnie the Pooh Exploring a Classic and Opera, Power, Passion and Politics.
 Now the V & A is free but the special exhibitions do have a cost associated with them from around £8-20.
-We stood outside the Museum just marveling at the size of the building and the fact that we were finally here.
+We stood outside the Museum just marvelling at the size of the building and the fact that we were finally here.
 Throngs of kids with teachers were going up the steps their bright glow vests in yellow giving the teachers a way to keep an eye on them.
 Screaming and laughing the crowds of kids were from around 5 years old right up to teenagers carrying portfolios.

 We wandered up the stairs and entered the Museum – it was just incredible, vaulted high ceilings with a gorgeous Chihuly chandelier, marble everywhere just mind-boggling.
 We decided to forgo the special exhibits as they unfortunately just were not in our budget and began with the fashion exhibit rooms.

 From Chanel to Alexander McQueen and everything that came before and after these exhibits are absolutely a must see for the fashionphile.
-Room 40 contains the Fashion exhibits and they run chronologically around the room starting at 1750.
-From bustles to punk, the exhibit was outstanding and it was such a joy to stare at pannier dresses from the 1700’s and wonder how they maneuvered doorways to Malcolm McLaren’s punk look from the 70’s.
+Room 40 contains the Fashion exhibits and they run chronologically around the room starting in 1750.
+From bustles to punk, the exhibit was outstanding and it was such a joy to stare at pannier dresses from the 1700s and wonder how they manoeuvred doorways to Malcolm McLaren’s punk look from the ’70s.

 South Kensington is home to some of the finest museums in the world and the majority are FREE, imagine it free access to some of the worlds greatest treasure.